karimova/cancer_detection/README.md

 The objective is to identify groups of genes that exhibit similar behavior across samples and examine the distribution of samples corresponding to each cancer type.
 Various clustering techniques, including k-means, hierarchical, and mean-shift clustering, will be applied to genes and samples.

 - Identify genes with similar expression values across all samples.
-- Identify genes with similar expression values across samples of each cancer type.
 - Identify samples belonging to the same cancer type and cluster.

 ### Step 4: Building Classification Model(s) with Feature Selection